Interprofessional Education (IPE)

 Vision:

-Transform healthcare and improve patient safety by learning together and developing students as agents of change
+Transform healthcare by learning together and developing the next generation of servant leaders as agents of change

 Mission:

-Achieve the core competencies for collaborative practice and lead in patient safety through evidence-based tools and pedagogy, as well as community partnerships
+Equip students with the core competencies for collaborative practice to improve individual and population health outcomes through evidence-based tools and pedagogy, as well as community partnerships

 Goal:

-• Equip students with the knowledge, skills, and attitudes for collaborative practice
+Develop and educate students with the knowledge, skills, attitudes, and behaviors for collaborative practice

 Our Collaborators